DATA-490/2023-rica-rebusit/README.md

 * `data` - Single text file where you would have to ask Robin about the data.

-* `documentation` - Notes about meetings, general flow of the classification model, and how to install python.
+* `documentations` - Notes about meetings, general flow of the classification model, and how to install python.

 * `presentation` - This file contains the 2023 NSC Poster Session work and the final stakeholder report.
     - `images` - Has the graphs and pictures that were added to the poster and as well as the stakeholder report.